EndoTaishi/CLASSIC/documentation/runPrep.md

             ISLFD = 0 ,    !< if islfd=0, drcoef is called for surface stability corrections and the original gcm set of screen-level diagnostic calculations
                             !< is done. if islfd=1, drcoef is called for surface stability corrections and sldiag is called for screen-level diagnostic calculations.
                             !< if islfd=2, flxsurfz is called for surface stability corrections and diasurf is called for screen-level diagnostic calculations.

+!
+The implications of the ISLFD switch is discussed more in CLASST.f

             IPCP = 1 ,     !< if ipcp=1, the rainfall-snowfall cutoff is taken to lie at 0 C. if ipcp=2, a linear partitioning of precipitation between
                             !< rainfall and snowfall is done between 0 C and 2 C. if ipcp=3, rainfall and snowfall are partitioned according to
                             !< a polynomial curve between 0 C and 6 C.